A strategic use of credit for U.S. taxpayers may be to use loan proceeds for investment purposes. Here’s why.

 5. Even if your state of residence doesn’t have an interest deduction, borrowing to invest may be valuable for you.

-Many states do not allow income tax deductions for interest paid, or limit them for high-income taxpayers.
-Yet even if you live in one of these states, the strategic use of credit may make sense for you because it is probable that you pay the bulk of your income taxes to the federal government, which does allow the deduction.
+In addition to the federal deduction, some but not all states offer a similar deduction for interest paid, or limit them for high-income taxpayers.
+Yet even if you live in one of these states, the strategic use of credit may make sense for you because of the federal tax benefits.

 We can help